 After that, Wolverine left the peaceful community and joined Muramasa in order to become a weapon of pure vengeance.
 Bucky was sent to capture Wolverine and send him to some place in China.
 Bucky accomplished his mission and Wolverine was picked up and taken to central China.

-We go back to present day and Wolverine tells Bucky that they still have unfinished business.
+We go back to the present day and Wolverine tells Bucky that they still have unfinished business.
 Then he decides to return Bucky’s favor and tells Bucky some secret that Wolverine knew about Bucky.
 We don’t know what it was, but Bucky had a look of shock on his face.

 The issue ends with Wolverine hooking up with Muramasa to claim a sword to use to get his revenge.

 The Good: The story was solid, but not spectacular.
 The Revolution is interested enough in Wolverine’s past so I’ll be adding Wolverine: Origins to the Revolution’s reading list.
 Daniel Way is a solid writer.
 He doesn’t blow us away, but he is technically sound and crafts an entertaining story.
 He has pretty good dialogue and doesn’t need a lot of action to tell an interesting story.
 I definitely like how Way writes Wolverine.
 I think Way has a nice grasp of Logan’s character and does a nice job writing him.